 The beagle breed was developed in England to hunt hare, and they are still happy when following their noses.
 For that reason, they belong to a category of dogs known as scent hound.

 The American Kennel Club recognizes two varieties of beagle: the 13-inch and the 15-inch.
 However, there are various hybrids that have resulted from beagle breeding.

 1. 13 Inch And 15 Inch Beagles

 These types of beagles are the same whether they are 13 inches or 15 inches.
 The only variation is their height.
-Tri-color is the most common color pattern, being black, red and white.
-There are other color combinations though such as red and white, white and lemon, silver or khaki.
+They have large brown eyes and drooping long ears .Their muscle is squarish and the nose broad.

 The coats on these traditional types of beagles are easy to care for with an occasional bath and daily brushing, making them fairly low maintenance pets.